OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/GetActualMeterReadsGasResponse.md

 ## GetActualMeterReadsGasResponse request

 ### Description
-GetActualMeterReadsGasResponse returns the retrieved import and export values, unit and logtime from the ActualMeterReadsGas request.
-The response request contains the DeviceIdentification and CorrelationUid which is received from the [ActualMeterReadsGas](ActualMeterReadsGas.md) request.
+GetActualMeterReadsGasResponse returns the retrieved import and export values, unit and log time from the ActualMeterReadsGas request.
+The response contains the DeviceIdentification and CorrelationUid which is received from the [ActualMeterReadsGas](ActualMeterReadsGas.md) request.

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).